virtual-labs/exp-gaussian-random-vectors-iiith/experiment/aim.md

 The aim of the experiment is to explore and understand 1D and 2D Gaussian Random Variables and learn some of their important properties.
 Specifically, the experiment aims to:

-1. Help Understand the visual meaning of mean and variance of Gaussian RVs:
+1. Help Understand the meaning of mean and variance of Gaussian RVs visually:
     - How the mean signifies the peak and the variance signifies the width of a gaussian RV
     - How changing mean and variance leads to change in shape of distribution